ensdomains/ens/README.md

     $ npm install -g truffle

-Launch the RPC client, for example TestRPC:
+Launch the RPC client, for example ganache-cli:

-    $ testrpc
+    $ ganache-cli

 Deploy `ENS` and `FIFSRegistrar` to the private network, the deployment process is defined at [here](migrations/2_deploy_contracts.js):